DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Author: Natasha Lee BSc (Hons), Visiting Medical Student, University of Leeds.
 DermNet NZ Editor-in-Chief: Hon A/Prof Amanda Oakley, Hamilton, New Zealand.
 August 2014.

 Various tests are carried out in a laboratory to establish or confirm the diagnosis of a bacterial skin infection.
-Although a thorough history and examination of the patient are vital, laboratory tests help the clinician to reach a diagnosis.
+Although a thorough history and examination of the patient are vital, laboratory tests can help the clinician to reach a diagnosis.

 The culture of the bacterial species with antibiotic sensitivity testing is considered the gold standard laboratory test.